Jumabek/luqmon_tracking/README.md

+# This repo contains Luqmon Tracker - a tracker with high tracking performance while staying efficient.
+## installation
+### notes
+- Git Submodules is used in this project.
+Refresh your knowledge on submodueles here https://git-scm.com/book/en/v2/Git-Tools-Submodules

+### steps
+- clone the project
+- go do ultralytics folder
+- git submodule init
+- git submodule update - it will clone ultralytics submodule from https://github.com/Jumabek/ultralytics (customized version for appearance feature extraction)
+- cd ..
+- pip install -r requirements.txt

+# Example
+- go to examples folder and run notebook.ipynb

-# Real-time multi-object, segmentation and pose tracking using Yolov8 | Yolo-NAS | YOLOX with DeepOCSORT and LightMBN
+# (July2023) Forked Real-time multi-object, segmentation and pose tracking using Yolov8 | Yolo-NAS | YOLOX with DeepOCSORT and LightMBN

 <div align="center">